Kev-Lewis/Plunko/README.md

-# Plunko
+# Plunko-V2
-A Peggle Inspired mobile game made in Unity.
+A re-imagining of Plunko, aiming to accomplish the following:
-- Procedurally generated levels
+- Seed-based randomization and updated RNG generation

-- Randomized spawning
+- Updated UI

-- Physics based dropping mechanics
+- Updated Peg unlocking system and new classifications

-- Diverse range of pegs and abilities
+- Spawning pattern reworks and potential boss patterns

-You'll never get tired hearing that satisfying pop as each play is a fresh and new experience!
-Compete to see how high of a score you can get between you and your friends!
+- Daily challenge and leaderboard